Tiger Scout, Cub Scout and Webelos Scout Day Camp

 - Helps packs succeed.

-- Strengthens den/pack organization for better year-round operation.
+- Strengthens the den/pack organization for better year-round operation.

-- Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the National Quality Unit Award.
+- Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the Journey to Excellence.

 - Offers character development, citizenship training and personal fitness.